jukerah/form/README.md

 ### Function 04:
 - Validation of the "Birth Date" field.

-### Function 05:
-- Validation of the "Photo" field.

 ## See project development:

 To see the project go to the link: